Which type of lettuce should you use when? Follow this handy guide to pick the best way to go green.

 If you’ve ever had a Caesar salad, you’ve had romaine, also known as cos lettuce.
 With a long, upright head of crisp, pale green leaves sporting crunchy midribs, romaine—particularly the lighter leaves toward the center (the heart)—is more flavorful than some other varieties.
 You can often find romaine hearts packaged in your local grocery store.
 Romaine is sturdy and holds its own on the grill—or mixed with crunchy apples, pears and nuts in this Holiday Lettuce Salad.

-Where to use it: In salads with rich, creamy dressings or spicy, pungent vinaigrettes, or on the grill, as in this Grilled Romaine Toss.
+Where to use it: In salads with rich, creamy dressings or spicy, pungent vinaigrettes, or on the grill.

 Loose-Leaf